 Or wear whatever you fancy!

-I couldn’t find anything I wanted to be seen dead in when I was planning my first birth and ended up wearing a long, floaty beach dress I’d had for years.
+I couldn’t find anything I wanted to be seen dead in when I was planning my first birth (this was 2010 – there were even fewer options then than there are now!), and ended up wearing a long, floaty beach dress I’d had for years.
 It was soft and comfortable, and because it was old, I wasn’t worried about damaging or staining it.
 I just pulled it up around my armpits when needed at the hospital.
 It worked for me just fine. (and it didn’t get stained or damaged at all!)

 During my homebirth I just wore an old baggy t-shirt with a maternity bra underneath in the pool, and at some point during I completely removed the t-shirt just because it was getting a bit clammy.

 Let’s be honest, when push (literally) comes to shove, your birthday suit is ultimately the most comfortable and practical outfit for birthing in.
 And you won’t give a toss.
 I promise.

 A friend of mine once said frankly that you could walk a marching band past you when you’re fully in labour and she was right.
 At that point you are in THE ZONE!
 While I was in hospital having my first, they switched midwives on me when the contractions were coming thick and fast, and I didn’t even notice until half an hour after the baby was born, despite the fact that one midwife was black and the other was white!